 Abstract

-Environmental watershed models are widely used to simulate the impacts of infrastructure development on environmental outcomes, including water quantity and quality.
+Watershed models are widely used to simulate the impacts of infrastructure development on water quantity and quality.
 In this study, we utilize a spatially explicit (i.e., gridded) ecohydrological watershed model called Visualizing Ecosystem Land Management Assessments (VELMA) to simulate watershed-scale hydrologic discharge for four urban watersheds in Seattle, Washington, USA.
 In particular, we simulate four scenarios of green roof implementations where 25%, 50%, 75%, and 100% of existing buildings hypothetically adopt green roofs.
 Intensive and extensive green roof types are tested separately and produce approximately 20-25% and 10-15% mean annual runoff reductions, respectively, over a 28-year simulation.
 We also show that stormwater runoff reductions are proportionately smaller during higher flow regimes caused by increased precipitation, likely due to the limited storage capacity of saturated green roofs.
 In general, the results suggest that wide-scale implementation of green roofs can be effective at reducing stormwater runoff but are limited by their areal extent and storage capacity.
 Also, grid-based watershed models can facilitate the prioritization of urban water infrastructure to improve water retention in urban streams and receiving waters such as Puget Sound, and our approach is likely applicable in other metropolitan areas.

 Keywords: Green roofs, urban watershed modeling, VELMA, stormwater